 International Volunteers: You may create the CalicoHorses and distribute to people in need in your own countries.
 You will have access to all images and videos.
 The more the merrier!

 The supply list and pattern will be available in December and the crafting will begin in January.

 Begin thinking of colors for the body, mane, tail, felted patch on rump and the contrasting hooves.

 The herd will be sent to people of all ages, gender, races and cultures.
 Use your imagination and think of the person who may receive your CalicoHorse.
 Perhaps you wish to make it the same color of a horse you know and love.
 This project will be healing on many levels.

 Please ask your club, organizations, guilds, family and friends to join our team and TOGETHER we shall gallop across the world spreading comfort to ALL in need.

-Please sign up and join the team today!
+Please join the team of volunteers today!

 visit the Dunrovin Ranch’s community page